Christine-horrocks/CV/README.md

 MA in Applied Lingistics and English Language Teaching
 - Distinction
 - Modules included: Socio and psycho - lingistics, language acquisition, grammar, pronunciation, and research methods.
-- Final dissertation focused on the identification, diagnosis and support of dyslexic international students in UK universities for who English is a second language.
+- Final dissertation focused on the identification, diagnosis and support of dyslexic international students in UK universities for whom English is a second language.

 #### Norwich Institue for Language Education (Sept '10 - Dec '11)